 Anyone who suffers dry skin like mine will understand - when your skin is dry, cracked, and red in the cold winter months, you’re willing to use anything that works.

-OK, so I don't flatter myself that anyone actually gives a shit what's in my makeup bag - I'm certainly no beauty expert.
+OK, so I don't flatter myself that anyone actually gives a shit what's in my makeup bag.
 I just wanted to show you in order to illustrate a point.
 This is the makeup bag of a person who is in transition, working toward a less wasteful lifestyle.